savoirfairelinux/mod-booster-snmp/doc/snmpbooster_how_it_works.rst

   * A static SNMP instance could be referred to in the Service definition
   * An SNMP instance MAP function could be referred to in the Service definition
   * A TRIGGERGROUP could be refered to in the Service definition
+  * A DS max could be refered to in the Service definition

 The second location is SNMP Defaults.* templates.
 (Here you can create new devices or add new data sources)